 - Assist with additional activities that contribute to the overall running of the BSI.
 This could include activities such as supporting our in-house journal teams with their commissioning and marketing work, contributing to the BSI's wider communications and partnership work.

 Each internship is awarded on a competitive basis and will run for a continuous three month period.
 The exact timing of internships is negotiable, however, we are currently only able to take one intern at a time.
-The BSI staff team are currently all working remotely.
-When we are able to return to the office, this will be on a part-time basis in central London.
+The BSI staff team have a hybrid working pattern, mostly working remotely with a part-time central London office.
+We accept applicants who are not based in London and want to work remotely for the three month duration of the internship.

 To apply for the scheme please email your CV and a brief cover letter detailing your suitability for the role including your knowledge of immunology, whether you have funding through the BBSRC, and availability to Otto Balsiger.
 Interviews will be held as part of the application process.
 Please note that due to UK Border Agency restrictions, we will not contemplate overseas applications unless there is clear evidence of existing permission to work in the UK.